icyphy/ptII/ptolemy/actor/lib/fmi/fmus/README.txt

 2) The easiest thing to do is to copy the files from an existing fmu and change them.

+Also $PTII/ptolemy/actor/lib/fmi/fmus/template/mkfmudir is a script that will build a FMI-2.0 Co-Simulation directory.

+The remaining steps outline what is done to create an fmu directory by hand.

 3) The .c file that defines the fmu-specific methods of your FMU should be renamed to match the name of the FMU.
 For example ptolemy/actor/lib/fmi/fmu/stairsA/ has